 A quarterly assessment of the functionality of the CAP IT system is conducted to monitor the performance and wavier specification per the approved scope of work.
 A State Medicaid representative reviews data reports and conducts testing to assess the effectiveness of the waiver functionality and it reliability to design.
 One hundred percent of the data must be processed and made available to the State Medicaid Agency when requested.
 However, on a quarterly basis, the State Medicaid Agency gathers and review the data in the aggregate.
 The data must be able to drill down to the minimal sub-assurances and an individual beneficiary or case managers.
 Upon the discovery of a less of out of compliance areas, a meeting is held with vendor to address concerns, identify causes and assist with the implementation of a corrective action plan.
 If the system is functioning as designed, but the waiver functionality is incongruent with processes or workflow, a change request is made to amend the scope of work or contract.
-The vendor must submit specification for approval to the State Medicaid agency that addresses the new functionality is working as designed.
+The vendor must submit specification for approval to the State Medicaid agency that addresses the new functionality.
+After the approval of the specification, a user acceptance test is performed to ensure the updated functionality is working as designed.
 Upon the completion of this process, the State Medicaid agency ensure the system is functioning as designed through observation and review.
 If the system is not functioning as designed, the vendor will have 5 business days to correct the area(s) of concern or provide a proposal that include timelines.